How To Stop Drinking Alcohol

 Sometimes, if someone’s alcohol addiction is out of control or they have become a danger to themselves or others, they may need to be admitted to a rehabilitation facility against their will.

-But they will still have to make the ultimate decision regarding what they want the remainder of their life to be like and whether they are going to choose alcohol abuse over fulfilling their goals and entering a life of recovery.
+But they will still have to make the ultimate decision regarding what they want the remainder of their life to be like and whether they are ready to pursue recovery and work toward their goals.

-If a person is interested in learning how to stop drinking alcohol, there are a few steps they can take to change their habits and form new ones that lend to sobriety.
+If a person is interested in learning how to stop drinking alcohol, there are a few steps they can take to change their habits and form new ones that lead to sobriety.

 Evaluate Your Drinking Habits

-It is easy to stay in denial of a substance abuse problem if you have never really evaluated the facts regarding the situation.
+It is easy to stay in denial of a substance use disorder if you have never really evaluated the facts regarding the situation.
 The first step in stopping drinking alcohol is to take a hard look at the number of alcoholic beverages that you are consuming each day.

 This includes evaluating how much money is being spent on alcohol and how drinking has affected your education, jobs, family members, friends, and other important areas of your life.